School Sexual Abuse Lawyers

 - Non-Contact Abuse: This includes behaviors such as voyeurism, exhibitionism, or exposing students to sexually explicit material.

-- Grooming: Grooming is a process where the abuser builds a relationship with the survivor to gain their trust and establish emotional connection before exploiting them sexually.
-This can involve giving gifts, offering special attention, or manipulating the survivor psychologically.
+- Grooming: Grooming is a process where the abuser builds a relationship with the victim to gain their trust and establish emotional connection before exploiting them sexually.
+This can involve giving gifts, offering special attention, or manipulating the victim psychologically.

-- Sexual Harassment: This involves unwanted sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that creates a hostile or offensive environment for the survivor.
+- Sexual Harassment: This involves unwanted sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that creates a hostile or offensive environment for the victim.

 Common Signs of School Sexual Abuse